Rareloop/primer/README.md

 	    // Do stuff here
 	});

-`bootstrap/start.php` contains some examples of events but for clarity here is a list:
+`bootstrap/start.php` contains some examples of events but for completeness here is a list:

 - #### CLI Initialisation